GeekyAnts/NativeBase-TodoApp/README.md

 # NativeBase-TodoApp

+### This Repo is deprecated

 A basic Todo App built using NativeBase and Redux

-**This repository is no longer maintained**

 ## Demo